DevExpress/testcafe/docs/articles/documentation/getting-started/index.md

 ## Creating a Test

 To create a test, create a new .js file anywhere on your computer.
-This file must have the special structure: tests must be organized into fixtures.
-So, first you need to declare a fixture by using the [fixture](../test-api/test-code-structure.md#fixtures) function.
+This file must have a special structure: tests must be organized into fixtures.
+Thus, begin by declaring a fixture using the [fixture](../test-api/test-code-structure.md#fixtures) function.

 ```js
 fixture `Getting Started`